 Service areas are defined in the Service Areas section of the administration application.
 When defining a service area, you must specify a service area name.
 You can associate counties and zip codes with the service area, these represent the areas covered by the service area.
 Service areas can be associated with a local office which represents the office that services the service areas associated with it.
 Local offices identify where citizens can apply in person for a program or where they can send an application.
-For more information on associating service areas with local offices where a citizen can apply in person for a program, see Defining local offices for a program.
+For more information on associating service areas with local offices where a citizen can apply in person for a program.